AnthonyDF/AnthonyDF/README.md

 - 👋 Hi, I’m Anthony DE FARIA and welcome to my repo and portfolio!
-- 👷 I'm an engineer, data analyst and Swiss knife.
+- 👷 I'm an engineer and data analyst.
-- 👀 I’m interested in motorbikes, travel and photography.
+- 👀 I’m interested in photography, travel and motorbikes.
 - 💪 I'll show you here some of my skills through my projects.

 # 🏍️ Project#1: French second-hand motorcycle market vizualisation dashboard and price prediction.